Work: mathematics and data science assistant professor at the Ecole Polytechnique and senior research scientist at Google.

 This work is based on the master thesis of H.A which I supervised.
 He worked on all the technical proofs and most of the writing, I provided the initial problem setting, a few conjectures and the idea of relaxing the Greedy in the Limits with Infinite Exploration (GLIE) property to trade-off safe interruptibility with perturbed perception.

-TA: graduate courses (all at EPFL):
+TA: Master-level courses (all at EPFL):

 – Distributed Algorithms (2016,2017,2018) with Rachid Guerraoui.

 – Optimisation for Machine Learning (2018) with Martin Jaggi.

 – Distributed Information Systems (2017) with Karl Aberer.

 plus several Bachelor-level courses, mainly on probabilities, statistics, physics and pure mathematics .

 Master thesis / projects supervision (all at EPFL):